Session title – Lived Experience: Alternatives to suicide pilot, peer to peer support

-In 2017 Ellie founded LELAN, the SA Lived Experience Leadership & Advocacy Network, a now funded organisation that she leads as Executive Director.
-LELAN draws on the collective experiences, insights and leadership of people with lived experience to drive desperately needed change in the mental health and social sectors.
+In 2017 Ellie founded LELAN (the Lived Experience Leadership & Advocacy Network), the peak lived experience organisation in South Australia that she leads as Executive Director.
+LELAN draws on the collective experiences, expertise and leadership of people with lived experience of mental distress, social issues or injustice to drive desperately needed change in the mental health and social sectors.